 - Relief Trip Planning Worksheet

 Previous Disaster Relief Efforts

-To see ways Carolina students, faculty and staff have helped, visit previous disaster relief efforts over the years.
+Carolina students, faculty and staff have helped with previous disaster relief efforts over the years.
 Here’s a list of some of these efforts.

 - Hurricanes Harvey, Irma and Maria Disaster Relief, August and September 2017